Haffie023/Haffie023/README.md

-- 👋 Hi, I’m @Haffie023
+- 👋 Hi, I’m Joyce Hafsa Muchoki,@Haffie023.
-- 👀 I’m interested in all things tech
+- 👀 Interested in all things tech. currently a cloud architect intern at Lillup.
-- 🌱 I’m currently learning cloud engineering @CIL Academy,web development @SheCodes and Software Engineering @Holberton school;ALX.
+- 🌱 A certified cloud engineer,web developer and Software Engineer.
-- 💞️ I’m looking to collaborate on any projects that will challenge and grow my skills.
+- 💞️ I am passionate about cloud concepts and using cloud services to improve businesses and organisations performance and reliability.
-- 📫 How to reach me: on email "joyce.muchoki@gmail.com"
+- 📫 How to reach me: "joyce.muchoki@gmail.com".
+-

 <!---
 Haffie023/Haffie023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.